Updated: January 2020

-When symptoms flair-up, most people panic and make haphazard treatment changes.
+When symptoms flare-up, most people get stuck in worrisome thoughts and make haphazard treatment changes.
 A better approach is to pause, observe the symptoms and allow them to subside naturally.
 If the symptoms don’t subside, pausing will help you make thoughtful treatment changes.

-- Starting new treatments – such as supplements, medications, diets.
+- New treatments – e.g. supplements, medications, diets.

 - Eliminating suspected foods

 - Calm your body and mind.
 Rather than making haphazard changes, focus on self-care.
-Take extra time for gentle breathing or other activities that calm your body and mind.
-See Minimize Food Sensitivity Through Mindful Habits.
+Take more time for gentle breathing or other activities that calm your body and mind.

 Make thoughtful changes when you are calm.
 If your symptoms don’t subside, treatment changes may be necessary.
 However, taking the time to pause, observe your symptoms and wait until you are in a calmer mindset will help you make rational, systematic treatment changes.

 Do you need help with practical tools to calm your mind and body when your symptoms flare-up?
 We can help you break out of the Food Fear & Symptom Cycle and expand your diet.